Teriks/pake/README.rst

         # Create a bin directory, this won't complain if it exists already
         file_helper.makedirs("bin")

-        # Execute gcc with ctx.call, using the list argument form
-        # instead of a string, this allows easily concatenating all the
-        # immediate dependencies outputs to the command line arguments
-        #
         # ctx.dependency_outputs contains a list of all outputs that this
         # tasks immediate dependencies produce
-        #

         ctx.call(CC, '-o', ctx.outputs, ctx.inputs, ctx.dependency_outputs)